‘Fallout: New Vegas 2’ Rumors Leaked, Obsidian CEO Talks Another ‘Fallout 3’, And ‘Fallout 4’ Goes High-Res In 1.9 [Rumors]

-The Fallout franchise has had a phenomenal success with Fallout 4 being the latest installment, but rumors of a New Vegas 2 have been buzzing.
-The Obsidian CEO also revealed an unrevealed Fallout 3 version and now there will come a 1.9 patch for the latest version of the series that will offer a high resolution option for both PC and PS4 Pro.
+The Fallout franchise has had phenomenal success with Fallout 4 being the latest installment, but rumors of a New Vegas 2 have been buzzing.
+The Obsidian CEO also revealed an unrevealed Fallout 3 version, and now there will come a 1.9 patch for the latest version of the series that will offer a high-resolution option for both PC and PS4 Pro.

 Grab a Sunset Sarsaparilla and watch me patrol the Mojave live now at https://t.co/UcpQhLlBC0 #111 #BringBackVaultBoy #FalloutNewVegas pic.twitter.com/QhrGLEUzTQ